kalisio/kdk/docs/architecture/data-model-view.md

 The details of each property are the following:
 * **name**: the name of the group
 * **description**: the description of the group
-* **topics**: the ARN of associated SNS topics for each platform used to publish messages to group' members, used by [pusher service](./../api/core/services.md#pusher-service)